 - The Forest Cafe is open for indoor dining at limited capacity on weekends.
 To-go food and drinks are available weekdays at the cafe window.
 Our picnic pavilion is now open for outside dining.
 Outside food is allowed.

-- NOTE: Discovery Tram Tours are temporarily halted in compliance with recent state Covid-19 restrictions.
+- NOTE: Discovery Tram Tours are temporarily halted to comply with state Covid-19 restrictions.

 - Cabins, trails and Zip Wild are closed.

 Book an exclusive Northwest Trek experience with a premium tour!
 All tours include park admission.